-Chris joined us in the office to talk about our role as an IT company, in not just educating our clients, but preventing and protecting them from the vast range of evolving cybercrime.
+Chris joined us in the office to talk about our role as a managed IT services provider, in not just educating our clients, but preventing and protecting them from the vast range of evolving cybercrime.
 It is easier and easier to access tools that can compromise a business,” he warned.
 “Businesses who have not made the necessary steps to secure themselves are at an increased threat”

 Chris mainly works directly for the Chief Constable, as well as on investigation work.
 His main role is to manage the cybercrime projects in Sussex as well as engage and liaise with businesses of all sizes about cybercrime and other fraud.
 Chris also helps to ‘raise what the vulnerabilities are as well as work with companies to create resilience in Sussex.’

 Chris’ top tips to keep your business safe